-Vision 2032 is being created over three phases.
+Vision 2032 will be created over three phases.
 These phases include (1) scoping, (2) drafting, and (3) approval.

 - 1. Scoping Phase.
-This phase will take about one year and will include forming the Vision 2032 Subcommittee, research and learning by NBEP staff and the subcommittee, and framing out the development of the plan and content via this blueprint. - 2.
+This phase will take about one year and will include forming the Vision 2032 Subcommittee, research and learning by NBEP staff and the subcommittee, and framing out of the plan development and content via this blueprint. - 2.
 Drafting Phase.
 This part will proceed over 18 to 24 months and will include outreach to collect input from interested parties across the study area, compiling and vetting of actions per Section F, writing the plan, and multiple layers of review. - 3.
 Approval Phase.
 This phase will take around six months and involve formal evaluation and required approval by the NBEP Steering Committee, concurrence by EPA that the document meetings CCMP Guidelines, and further sanctioning of the plan by others as appropriate (e.g., individual partners, government bodies, elected officials).
 This phase will conclude with sharing the final plan with all who participated in its development and who may benefit from its implementation.

 Figure 4 shows the phases, key activities included in each phase, and a rough schedule.
-Figure 5 offers a depiction of the phases framed within the "comprehensive but narrowing" principle.
-Keep in mind that this narrowing may not linear.
-In other words, there are likely to be several interactions of divergence and convergence as the subcommittee and workgroups identify and consider new ideas as the process moves from drafting to approval.
+Figure 5 depicts the phases framed in the comprehensive narrowing principle.
 A detailed timeline with milestones is provided as Appendix 1 of this blueprint.